CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 Couple of things to note here:

-1. The spec section describes that this deployment is bound to the *demo-sa* service account we created earlier.
-So this deployment will use demo-sa to provision pods.
+  1. The spec section describes that this deployment is bound to the *demo-sa* service account which we created earlier.
+So this deployment will use *demo-sa* to provision pods using a replicaset.
-2. Under securityContext, the user the POD will be running as 500 so this does not need privilidged access
+  2. Under securityContext, the user POD will be running as 500 which is not the root user so it does not need privilidged access to run

 Next we will create the deployment and check the deployment status.